A cozy, rustic stone fireplace features a wooden mantel adorned with "WELCOME HOME" letters, string lights, greenery, and vases with dried grasses.

 Add layers with hearthside details

-The hearth is just as much a styling opportunity as the mantel.
+The hearth matters just as much as the mantel if you’re deciding where to add warmth and depth.
 Layer in soft throws, rustic candleholders, or a basket of firewood to build a warm, grounded look.

 Rustic stacked stone fireplace with a thick wood beam mantel holding vases, a mirror, and a small framed landscape painting.